Why Can't I Stop Thinking About Someone? Effective Strategies to Stop Obsessing

 What opportunities or experiences have you turned down to keep space in your life for this person?

-Do you make excuses or try to rationalize the reasons the relationship not changed in the way to desire? (“He is just sabotaging our connection because it’s so strong, and he is afraid of getting hurt”)
+Do you make excuses or try to rationalize the reasons the relationship has not changed in the way you desire? (“He is just sabotaging our connection because it’s so strong, and he is afraid of getting hurt”)

 Do you use these excuses/rationalizations as a reason to continue waiting for the perfect time when you can be together or reconnect? (“I know he is just going through a hard time and that is why he is so absent from my life recently”)